skwong25/Search_A_Movie_App/README.md

 <img src="./images/sortDropdownScreenshot.png" width="450" alt="screenshot6">

-When a user selects an option, this updates MovieApp.state.sort with the relevant Object from SortCriteriaObjects.js.
+When a user selects an option, this updates `MovieApp.state.sort` with the relevant Object imported from SortCriteriaObjects.js.

  `<SearchResults/>` receives this Object as props, sorts the results accordingly and re-renders.

 ### Sort Criteria Objects.js ###
-A Module containing enumerated Objects, imported and used by `<MovieApp/>` and `<SortCriteriaDropdown/>` The Object holds information for each sort category, including a callback comparator function ready to be passed as an argument to array.sort() to sort search results.
+A Module containing enumerated Objects, imported and used by `<MovieApp/>` and `<SortCriteriaDropdown/>` The Object holds information for each sort category, including a callback comparator function ready to be passed as an argument to `array.sort()` to sort search results.

 ```javascript
 function sortMovies (a, b, propertyName) {